ir0n4ikoko/kryptonic/docs.md

-## Kryptonium
+## kryptonic

-Python unittest bindings for Kryptonium -- write UI tests in the spirit of python's `unittest` module.
+Python unittest bindings for Kryptonic -- write UI tests in the spirit of python's `unittest` module.

 ## Getting Started